 Translating and linking an Icon program with icont produces an icode file, which can then be run.
 In order to make icode files executable, a bootstrap header, iconx.hdr, is provided.
 The size of iconx.hdr varies from system to system and is determined by the defined constant MaxHdr, which is given in a configuration file.
-If value of MaxHdr is not large enough, icode files fail to execute.
-To be sure that MaxHdr is large enough for your system, do make Header
+If value of MaxHdr is not large enough, the compilation of icont terminates with an error message.
+To be sure that MaxHdr is large enough for your system, do make Header cc -O -c ixhdr.c cc -O -N ixhdr.o -o iconx.hdr strip iconx.hdr -rwxrwxr-x 1 icon 1912 Jan 10 18:32 iconx.hdr #define MaxHdr 1950